Skip to content

 Stuffed acorn squash with cranberry sauceWe served it with some Cranberry Rum Sauce that I made, which tasted delicious but kind of made the plate look like Halloween.
 You could also add dried cranberries and/or chopped walnuts into the stuffing if you’d like.
 I also considered celery, but I actually kind of shy away from celery.
 You could sure put it in there if you wish, I will still like you.

 So, there we have it!
 My very favorite fall dinner.
-I hope you enjoy!
+I hope you enjoy it!

 Turkey meatballs and sauce for my husband's lunchOoh – sidenote!
 I only used 8 ounces of ground turkey sausage for this recipe, but we packaged it in 1-pound portions when we froze it.
 So, I took the other 8 ounces and made some meatballs, and they went with some of the spaghetti sauce I made last weekend from our garden tomatoes.